SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSeriePrinterAndSaver** :
 ........................................

-Print on standard output and, in the same time, save in a file the value serie of the variable.
+Print on standard output and, in the same time, save in a file the value series of the variable.

 ::